aeternity/documentation-hub/docs/getting-started/coding-locally-with-aeproject/README.md

 ```

 ## Generating the project structure
-First, we need to do is create a project folder:
+First, what we need to do is create a project folder:
 ```bash
 mkdir ~/coding_locally
 ```